EnsembleUI/ensemble_docs_archived/APIs/access-api-response.md

 - **API name** set when defining the API
 - **API ID** set when invoking the API

-Use ID instead of a name for the following scenarios:

-1. You're setting the API name dynamically
-2. The same API is called multiple times with different inputs, e.g. when looping through data
+When invoking the same API more than once, the API name will point to the last instance of the API request.
+If this is not the desired effect, use an ID instead.

 ## Basic GET example